Principal Procurement Advisor

 - remove the complexity in procurement;

 - make a difference to the bottom line;

 - help procurement teams thrive; and

 - support women in procurement.

-I focus on desired outcomes, outputs and results, not only from a financial or cost perspective but also taking into consideration service, specification, risk and operational requirements; thus a total cost of ownership approach.
+I focus on desired outcomes, outputs and results, not only from a financial or cost perspective but also taking into consideration service, specification, risk and operational requirements; thus a best value for money and total cost of ownership approach.

 I have worked in different countries, locations and cultures in the areas of procurement, supply chain, contract management, law and risk.